Naksha: Cast

-Soundtrack
+Music and soundtrack

-The music was composed by Pritam.
-The lyrics were written by Sameer apart from the song "U n I", which was penned by Mayur Puri.
+The background score of the movie was provided by Salim–Sulaiman.
+The music for the film’s songs was composed by Pritam.
+The lyrics of the songs were penned by Sameer, apart from the song "U n I", which was penned by Mayur Puri.
 The album consisting of 11 tracks was released by Saregama on 24 July 2006.